TinkerTools/tinker9/README.md

 ## Docker
-Docker images are now available for [download](https://hub.docker.com/r/tinkertools/tinker9/tags).
+Docker images are now available for [download](https://hub.docker.com/r/tinkertools/tinker9).

+The executables included in these images were compiled on a recent computer.
+It is known that they will not run on the machines with very old CPUs.
+If this is a problem for you, please write a new issue and provide us with more details.
+Thank you.

 ## Installation Steps
    1. [Prerequisites](doc/manual/m/install/preq.rst)